CryptozombiesHQ/cryptozombie-lessons/math.md

 # Put it to the test

-To make sure our Zombie's DNA is only 8 characters, we'll need a
+To make sure our Zombie's DNA is only 8 characters, let's make another `uint` equal to 10^8.
+That way we can later use the modulus operator `%` to shorten an integer to 8 digits.

+1. Create a `uint` named `dnaModulus`, and set it equal to **10 to the power of `dnaDigits`**.